 This All-White Salad was created for the café in Paris's Le Bon Marché department store and comes with a predictably fashionable story.
 Adapted from Dorie Greenspan's Around My French Table, this salad was part of a group of salads that Greenspan's friend Hélène Samuel came up with for the café, each composed of ingredients of a single hue.

-Entries tagged with 'Around My French Table'
+'Around My French Table' on Serious Eats

 After baking a batch of these Salted Butter Break-Ups from Dorie Greenspan's Around My French Table all I could think about was how much more fun they were than a typical butter cookie, both in flavor—salty-sweet to the max and in how they're meant to be eaten—broken up at the table and plenty messy.